giyu51/XRay-Pneumonia-Detection-GUI/README.md

 `After following these steps, simply copy the repository to your preferred directory.`

 ## :hammer_and_wrench: Usage

+#### :open_file_folder: Model Downloading
 :stop_sign: **1**.
 Before using the app , you must download it using the following link and then extract it:

 [MODEL_LINK](https://drive.google.com/file/d/1nQd1YZzLOa8R6WgAesXl_YCGuafEsXGt/view?usp=sharing)

+---

+⚠️ If you're not interested in using the app and are more focused on the provided notebook and model, feel free to skip this section and proceed to the **["Training Your Own Model"](#hammer-training-your-own-model)** section.

+---

 :stop_sign: **2**.
 Once the extraction is complete, you will find a folder named **"model-N" (N is a number of model version)**.
 Please make sure that the directory includes all the essential files for the model.
 The structure should be similar, if not identical, to the following:
 ```shell